Advice on what to do as a motorist if you encounter an ambulance

 On a dual carriageway or motorway, the best thing to do is to move to the left if the traffic is moving, when it’s safe to change lanes.
 Do not stop in the right-hand lane.

-If the traffic is stationery try to consider the path of the emergency vehicle and allow the vehicle to drive down the centre of the traffic.
+If the traffic is stationary try to consider the path of the emergency vehicle and allow the vehicle to drive down the centre of the traffic.

 Our crews will do everything they can to not obstruct other vehicles when parking on arrival at an emergency.
 However, their priority is to reach the patient as quickly as they can.